mikegiannopoulos/eu-forest-biomass-tradeoff-explorer/README.md

 ## Portfolio Translation

-CV bullets, a GitHub description, and a short application-facing narrative are in [`docs/portfolio_translation.md`](docs/portfolio_translation.md).

 The literature-grounding note is in [`docs/parameter_grounding_note.md`](docs/parameter_grounding_note.md), and the short paper-style synthesis is in [`docs/short_research_report.md`](docs/short_research_report.md).

 An application-facing project brief is in [`docs/chalmers_application_brief.md`](docs/chalmers_application_brief.md).